LiuYuancheng/DJI_Tello_Ctrl/README.md

 #### Arduino Firmware Attestation

-In this section we will show because of the careless drone maintenance engineer the fake malware attack has happened, how a drone operator can use the dynamic running time firmware attestation to detect the attack and avoid the drone's accident happens.

-We will follow part of the PLC firmware attestation algorithm introduced in the paper "PATT" PATT: Physics-based Attestation of Control Systems to verify whether the firmware attack has happened.
+In this segment, we will illustrate how a drone operator can employ the dynamic, real-time firmware attestation to not only detect the attack but also prevent potential accidents involving the drone.
+To achieve this, we adopt a portion of the PLC firmware attestation algorithm outlined in the paper "PATT"( Physics-based Attestation of Control Systems) to verify whether the firmware attack has happened.
 We will follow the "Nonce Storage and Hash Computation" part introduced in the paper to dynamically calculate the firmware's hamming hash with the `k=4` as shown below :

 ![](doc/img/paper.png)

-We want to say many thanks for Dr.Hamid Reza Ghaeini and Professor Jianying Zhou from Singapore SUTD introduce the fast and robust attestation logic in the PATT: Physics-based Attestation of Control Systems paper.
+It's essential to express our thanks for the Physics-based Attestation of Control Systems paper authors Dr.Hamid Reza Ghaeini and Professor Jianying Zhou from [SUTD](https://www.sutd.edu.sg/) for introducing the efficient and robust firmware attestation algorithm.

+> Physics-based Attestation of Control Systems paper link: https://www.usenix.org/system/files/raid2019-ghaeini.pdf